June 8th - 18th, 2019

 Saturday, June 8 (D)

-Arrive in Longyearbyen, Norway (time/flight suggestion TBA).
+Arrive in Longyearbyen, Norway.
 Transfer to the MV Polaris I, board the ship, and head north to begin our 11-day, 10-night polar expedition!

 MV Polaris I – See Accommodations for full ship details.